 Gordon was born in Gateshead to a farming family who owned land between Gateshead and Birtley, now occupied by the Angel of the North.
 Educated locally in Birtley, Gordon decided to follow a very different career path, starting as an architectural technician with a practice in Durham and continuing his education in Durham and Newcastle.
 He is currently Chairman of Howarth Litchfield Partnership in Durham.

 After serving the Craft as Provincial Senior Grand Warden in 2012/13, and Chapter as Second Provincial Grand Principal, Gordon was appointed Assistant Provincial Grand Master in October 2018.
+As of the 26th June 2021 and revision of the Provincial Map, Gordon assumed responsibility for the Lodges in the North West of the Province.

 Gordon has been married to his wife, Norma, for 40 years.
 They have a son, Gary, and daughter, Karen, and are the very proud grandparents of Freya and Isla, both born in 2011.